Learn more about our naturally based

 Sveden Trä is origin and future.
 It is conviction and adaptation, pride and responsibility.
 Sveden Trä is a force that unites.
 In a world that is looking for shortcuts and quick solutions, Sveden Trä is a promise of something that lasts.

-Together with Burnblock, we can proudly present the possibility of supplying environmentally friendly fire protection.
-Burnblock prevents oxygen from reaching the treated object – and without oxygen: no fire.
+Together with Burnblock, we can offer fire protection impregnation for wood based on Burnblock's technology.
+The treatment prevents oxygen from reaching the treated object – and without oxygen: no fire.

 Fire protection for the future